19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Maps of Mithrinia/The World of Mithrinia.md

 ## Mithrinia Isn't a Place, It's an Idea

-Mithrinia is the name of the default world for Myth & Shadow.
+Mithrinia is the name of the default setting for Myth & Shadow.
 But Mithrinia is not a series of maps.
 Mithrinia is an idea.
 I provide default maps to support GMs and inspire ideas.

 The core pieces of Mithrinia that are important for the gameplay of Myth & Shadow are: